Leoglme/vuelix/docs/theme/README.md

 })
 ```

-By doing this, all **Vuesax** components in the application that use a primary color with change.
+By doing this, all **Vuelix** components in the application that use a primary color with change.

 Select one of the colors to change it and that all the components of this documentation have that color.